ISAITB/docs-tdl/source/constructs/index.rst

     instruct, no, Zero or more elements to appear as instructions to the user. request, no, Zero or more information requests for the user.

-The ``instruct`` and ``request`` elements in turn define what is going to presented to the user.
-They share the same structure as follows:
+The ``instruct`` elements define what is going to presented to the user.
+They have the following structure:

 .. csv-table::
     :stub-columns: 1